+ORIGINAL REVISION

-ORIGINAL REVISION Rule 8002.
+Rule 8002.
 Time for Filing Notice of Appeal Rule 8002.
+Time to File a Notice of Appeal

+(a) IN CENERAL (a) In General

+(a) IN GENERAL.
-Time to File a Notice of Appeal (a) IN GENERAL. (a) In General.
-(1) Fourteen-Day Period.
-Except as provided in subdivisions (b) and (c), a notice of appeal must be filed with the (1) Time to File.
-Except as (b) and (c) provide otherwise, a notice of appeal must be filed with the bankruptcy clerk

-- bankruptcy clerk within 14 days after entry of the judgment, order, or decree being appealed. - (2) Filing Before the Entry of Judgment.
+- (1) Fourteen-Day Period.
+Except as provided in subdivisions (b) and (c), a notice of appeal must be filed with the bankruptcy clerk within 14 days after entry of the judgment, order, or decree being appealed. - (2) Filing Before the Entry of Judgment.
 A notice of appeal filed after the bankruptcy court announces a decision or order-but before entry of the judgment, order, or decree-is treated as filed on the date of and after the entry. - (3) Multiple Appeals.
 If one party files a timely notice of appeal, any other party may file a notice of appeal within 14 days after the date when the first notice was filed, or within the time otherwise allowed by this rule, whichever period ends later. - (4) Mistaken Filing in Another Court.
 If a notice of appeal is mistakenly filed in a district court, BAP, or court of appeals, the clerk of that court must state on the notice the date on which it was received and transmit it to the bankruptcy clerk.
 The notice of appeal is then considered filed in the bankruptcy court on the date so stated.